jarokaz/tpu-gke-sandbox/README.md

 #  Running TPU training workloads on GKE

-This reference guide compiles best practices, prescriptive guidance, and code samples for running large-scale TPU v4 and TPU v5e machine learning training workloads on Google Kubernetes Engine (GKE).
+This reference guide compiles best practices, prescriptive guidance, and code samples for running large-scale machine learning training workloads with [TPU v4 and TPU v5e on Google Kubernetes Engine (GKE)](https://cloud.google.com/tpu/docs/tpus-in-gke).

 The guide covers two main topics:
 - **Configuring a GKE based environment for large scale training on Cloud TPUs**
   - This section describes how to configure a GKE cluster to optimize it for running large-scale machine learning training workloads on [Cloud TPUs](https://cloud.google.com/tpu).